avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ---
 layout: post
-title: Sentiment Analysis towards Twitter Data from the 2020 Presedential Election
+title: Sentiment Analysis on Twitter Data From The 2020 Presedential Election
 ---
 ![Alternate image text](/images/twitter/emojis.jpg)

 # Part 2: Sentiment Analysis

-Text is a form of creating understanding and explanation about the world around us.
-With an abundance of social media, news articles, and opinion pieces available on the web, Data Scientists are able to utilize these resources in order to develop recommender systems, predict text, identify sentiment and major topics within a document, and even predict outcomes such as the [2020 United States Election](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){:target="_blank"}.
-In order for millions of text data to be processed efficiently, we use a process called Natural Language Processing.
+Text creates understanding and explanation about the world around us and we can use text to express how we feel and share an opinion towards a subject.
+With an abundance of social media, news articles, and opinion pieces available on the web, Data Scientists are able to utilize these resources in order to extract millions of text data and analyze trending topics, sentiment towards the topics, create a timeline of events, and more with the use of Natural Language Processing.

 Natural Language Processing is part of the machine learning/AI pipeline, where a variety of tasks are applied in in order to process the text data and format it in a way so that the computer can read the data and perform analysis.

 ![Alternate image text](/images/twitter/linguistics.png)

 I love this figure which is taken from the textbook "Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP Systems" by Vajjala, S. et al. 2020.
 The image shows the building blocks of a language and in result how NLP is utilized in order to process text data.
 Within the NLP packages, we can identify meaning through topic modelling and sentiment analysis.
-We can identify syntax through parsing words.
-We can identfy morhpemes and lexemes through utilizing natural language tools called tokenizing, word embeddings, and part of speach tagging.
-We can as well identify speech and sounds through applying speech to text, speaker identification, and text to speech.
+We can as well identify syntax through parsing words, morhpemes and lexemes through utilizing natural language tools such as tokenizing, word embeddings, and part of speach tagging, and identify speech and sounds from NLP applications such as speech to text, speaker identification, and text to speech.
+All of these NLP tools are important to think about when developing machine learning and AI models.

 ### Purpose

-For this project, I aam focusing on context from tweet data through sentiment analysis and topic modelling. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within a text or document.
+For this project, I aam focusing on the context from the building blocks of languages in order to apply sentiment analysis and topic modelling on tweet data. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within a text or document.

 To read how I collected the tweets, you can read my previous [post](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}.

 A few example questions to answer with sentiment analysis and topic modelling: